aghaeifar/TurboBloch/README.md

 The cmake as stated above should also work in Windows.
 It will create a Visual Studio sln file.
 Open and build solution.
 ## Precompiled binaries
-Shared library built for Linux and Windows can be downloaded in the repository releases.
+Shared library built for Linux and Windows can be downloaded in the repository releases in **release** mode.

 ## Macros: